When it comes to hot water in your home, you’ve likely taken it for granted on more than one occasion (we know we have!).

 If water is also coming out at a lower pressure, this can be related to the pilot light.
 Remember though, instantaneous units supply hot water at a lower pressure than storage systems do!

-Finally, if you do not have any hot water there are a few things you can check before calling in the professionals.
+Finally, if you do not have any hot water there are a few things you can check before calling in a hot water plumber.